GDPR Compliance

 What is GDPR?

-The General Data Protection Regulation is an EU law on data privacy that aims at protecting the personal data of EU residents when dealing with companies located outside the European Union.
+The General Data Protection Regulation is an EU law on data privacy that aims to protect the personal data of EU residents when dealing with companies located outside the European Union.

 On the contrary, if your business is located within the EU, instead of GDPR, the EU law and Regulation #45/2001 are applied.
 However, GDPR service requires all the Unions’ legal acts to be consistent with GDPR regarding data privacy.